floooh/sokol/README.md

     mouse input is now 'captured' by calling SetCapture(), and when the last mouse button is released, ReleaseCapture() is called.
-This also provides mouse events outside the window area as long as a mouse button is pressed, which is useful for windowed UI applicaction.
-This is not the same as the more 'rigorous' pointer-lock feature though (which is more useful for camera-controls)
+This also provides mouse events outside the window area as long as a mouse button is pressed, which is useful for windowed UI applicactions (this is not the same as the more 'rigorous' and explicit pointer-lock feature which is more useful for camera-controls)

 - **31-Aug-2020**: